 Only university-approved bartenders are permitted to distribute alcohol on campus, including alcohol from common-source containers.

 - Except at events in a licensed facility providing a cash bar, no spirituous liquor or fortified wines may be served to undergraduates.

 - All students on university property consuming or possessing alcohol must carry a valid driver's license, state identification card, military identification card, or passport.

-- Alcohol may not be brought in glass containers to on-campus BYOB events.
+- Alcohol may not be brought in glass containers to on-campus Bring Your Own Beverage ("BYOB") events.

 - No individual may possess more than six cans at a BYOB event.
 Each can may not exceed 12 ounces.

 - Containers holding more than 24 ounces are prohibited from BYOB events.

 - No alcoholic beverages are permitted in first-year houses (or the surrounding grounds) on East Campus.

 - No alcoholic beverages are permitted within the confines of campus athletic facilities during sporting events.